wcm-io-caravan/caravan-rhyme/examples/spring-hypermedia/README.md

 ## Embedded Resources

 The [EmployeeResourceImpl](src/main/java/io/wcm/caravan/rhyme/examples/spring/hypermedia/EmployeeController.java#L134) class is a good example how you can control whether a resource should be embedded.
 Simply implementing the `EmbeddedableResource` interface would embed this resource wherever it is linked.
 By overriding `#isEmbedded()` you can control when this should happen.
 In this example, it depends on which constructor you use, but you can use any logic you want to make that decision.

-For example you can also expose additional links or template variables in your API to allow your clients to activate or disable the use of embedded resources.
+In this example, the clients are giving full control over whether they want to have employee and manager resources embedded or not.
+By default, these resources are usually embedded, but clients can follow the `company:preferences` link from the entry point, and set the `useEmbeddedResources` variable to `false`.
+This will reload the entry point with all links modified so that the server will only render links to these resources.

 ## Consuming HAL resources with Rhyme client proxies